TheLawfulRecord/the-lawful-record/README.md

 This record is part of **[The Restoration of Democracy Project](https://x.com/chris_mader)**.
 Follow updates, debate history, and challenge tyranny with evidence — not protest.

+“All submissions are available in editable .docx form for public reuse.
+Official sealed versions are stored in /PDFs for the permanent record.”